There are both advantages and disadvantages of having shade in your garden. On one hand, it will give you a cool place to sit in the summer months.

 Therefore, they must rely on the soil for nutrients.
 And since they don’t have any sunlight, they will not be able to absorb nutrients from the soil.

 So without sunlight, grass will not be able to grow very well.
-This can result in a turf that looks and feels incredibly unhealthy.
+This can result in turf that looks and feels incredibly unhealthy.

 Moreover, shaded grass may not get the right amount of water.
 Like sunlight, grass and other plants also need water.